01mf02/jq-lang-spec/spec.typ

 a filter that defines what the values matching the path should be replaced with.
 The semantics of jq and those that will be shown in this text differ most notably in the case of updates.
-Finally, we show how to prove the behaviour of jq programs in @obj-eq.
+Finally, we show how to prove properties of jq programs by equational reasoning in @obj-eq.

 #figure(caption: [Evaluation of a jq program with an input value.
   Solid lines indicate data flow, whereas a dashed line indicates that